98.7CGPI

 What is the cheapest grocery store in Canada?

 Based on our weekly price tracking of a 50-item basket across 12 Canadian cities, discount banners like No Frills, FreshCo, Food Basics, and Maxi consistently rank as the cheapest grocery stores.
-The cheapest option varies by city — for example, Food Basics in Ottawa currently has a basket cost of $245.15.
+The cheapest option varies by city — for example, Food Basics in Toronto currently has a basket cost of $251.70.
 Rankings only compare stores that match at least 48 of the 50 basket items, so missing products cannot make a store look artificially cheap.
 Use GroceryPulse to find the cheapest store in your city.

 How does GroceryPulse compare grocery prices?

-GroceryPulse tracks a standardized basket of 50 essential grocery products across major Canadian retailers — 22 banners spanning 6 retailer families.
+GroceryPulse tracks a standardized basket of 50 essential grocery products across major Canadian retailers: 22 banners spanning 6 retailer families.
 Prices are collected weekly from publicly available retailer websites.
 Each store is scored on the total cost of the same 50 items, using each matched item's most recent observed effective price (the sale price when on sale, otherwise the regular price), allowing a fair apples-to-apples comparison.
-Our published index is a chained weighted Jevons (methodology v2), built on the elementary index formula recommended by the IMF and used by Eurostat, so week-over-week changes always compare the same items.
+Our published index is a matched-model weighted Jevons (methodology v2), built on the elementary index formula recommended by the IMF and used by Eurostat, so week-over-week changes always compare the same items.

 Which cities does GroceryPulse track?